Microsoft Development Center Norway

-Microsoft Development Center Norway (known as Fast Search & Transfer ASA (FAST) before 2010) is a Norwegian company, founded in 1997 and based in Oslo.
+Microsoft Development Center Norway (known as FAST (Fast Search & Transfer ASA) before 2010) is a Norwegian company, founded in 1997 and based in Oslo, with offices located in Germany, Italy, Sri Lanka, France, Japan, the United Kingdom, the United States, Brazil, Mexico and other countries around the world.
 FAST focused on data search technologies.
-It had offices located in Germany, Italy, Sri Lanka, France, Japan, the United Kingdom, the United States, Brazil, Mexico and other countries around the world.

-On April 24, 2008, Microsoft acquired FAST, which became known as Microsoft Development Center Norway.
+On April 24, 2008, Microsoft acquired FAST, which is now known as Microsoft Development Center Norway.

 FAST offered an enterprise search product, FAST ESP.
 ESP is a service-oriented architecture development platform which is geared towards production of searchable indexes.
-It provided a flexible framework for creating ETL applications for efficient indexing of searchable content.
+It provided a framework for creating ETL applications for indexing of searchable content.
 Fast also offered a number of search-derivative applications, focused on specific search use cases, including publishing, market intelligence and mobile search.
 The Search Derivative Applications (SDA) are built upon the Enterprise Search Platform (ESP).
 The company was developing PHAROS, a new European multimedia search engine.

 Technology

 Products

 FAST delivers real-time search and business intelligence products, and currently has about 3,600 implementations.
-They offer a core search platform, FAST ESP, and develop roducts on top of the platform.
-FAST's products are used in three areas; external (online and mobile), internal (information access and discovery) and OEM (embedded in other vendor's products.
+They offer a core search platform, FAST ESP, and develop products on top of the platform.
+FAST's products are used in three areas: external (online and mobile), internal (information access and discovery) and OEM (embedded in other vendor's products).

 Some examples of their applications were: